The Vietnam War ended 50 years ago, but the battle with Agent Orange continues

 He said he hoped that any stoppages to ongoing projects due to shifting politics in Washington would be temporary.

 Insufficient data means that experts can't definitely say when the risk to human health will end.
-But the more urgent problem is if that cleanup efforts are interrupted, the now-exposed contaminated soil could get into waterways and harm more people.
+But the more urgent problem is that if the clean up efforts are interrupted the now-exposed contaminated soil could get into waterways and harm more people.

 A 10-year project to clear the some 500,000 cubic meters (650,000 cubic yards) of dioxin-contaminated soil — enough to fill 40,000 trucks — at Bien Hoa airbase was launched in 2020.
 It stopped for a week in March and then restarted.

-But Bailey, who worked on issues related to the Agent Orange in Vietnam for years, said future USAID funding for the cleanup and a $30 million program for people with disabilities was uncertain.
+But Bailey, who worked on issues related to the Agent Orange in Vietnam for years, said future USAID funding for the clean up operation and a $30 million program for people with disabilities was uncertain.

 With federal cuts to USAID, most staffers in Vietnam are expected to be gone by later this year, leaving nobody to administer funding for remediation programs, even if it is not cut itself.